Skip to navigation Skip to content Skip to footer

 • Does this app have a process for collecting and responding to user complaints?

-• If I no longer want to use this app, or if I no longer want this app to have access to my health information, how do I end the app’s access to my data?
+• What if I no longer want to use this app or don't want it to have access to my health information?
+How do I end this app's access to my data?

-• What is the app’s policy for deleting my data once I stop access?
-Do I have to do more than just remove the app from my device?
+• What's this app's policy for deleting my data once I stop access?
+Do I have to do more than remove this app from my device?

 • How does this app tell users about changes that could affect its privacy practices?

-For a third-party app to get access to your health data, you must authorize the app.
-If you decide to do this for any of the apps that you use, you can do so by following these steps:
+For a third-party app to access your health data, you must authorize the app.
+If you decide to do this for any of the apps that you use, follow these steps:

 What are my rights under the Health Insurance Portability and Accountability Act (HIPAA)?

-The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces the HIPAA Privacy, Security, and Breach Notification Rules, and the Patient Safety Act and Rule.
-You can find more information about patient rights under HIPAA and who must follow HIPAA at https://www.hhs.gov/hipaa/for-individuals/guidance-materials-for-consumers/index.html.
+The U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces the HIPAA Privacy, Security, and Breach Notification Rules and the Patient Safety Act and Rule.
+You can find more information about patient rights under HIPAA and who must follow HIPAA at hhs.gov/hipaa/for-individuals/guidance-materials-for-consumers/index.html.
 Generally, HIPAA applies to health care providers and health plans such as UCare.

-Most third-party apps won’t be covered by HIPAA.
-Most third-party apps will instead fall under the jurisdiction of the Federal Trade Commission (FTC) and the protections provided by the FTC Act.
-The FTC Act, among other things, protects against deceptive acts (for example, if an app shares personal data without permission, despite having a privacy policy that says it won’t do so).
-The FTC offers information about mobile app privacy and security for consumers at https://www.consumer.ftc.gov/articles/how-protect-your-privacy-apps.
+Federal Trade Commission (FTC) and the protections given by the FTC Act.
+The FTC Act, among other things, protects against deceptive acts (for example, if an app shares personal data without permission, although having a privacy policy that says it won't do so).
+The FTC offers consumers information about mobile app privacy and security at consumer.ftc.gov/articles/how-protect-your-privacy-apps.

-What should I do if I think my health data was breached or used inappropriately?
+What should I do if I think my health data was breached or misused?

-1. You can file a complaint with the FTC using this link: https://reportfraud.ftc.gov/#/
+1. You can file a complaint with the FTC at reportfraud.ftc.gov/#/.

-2. You can file a complaint with OCR using the OCR complaint portal at https://ocrportal.hhs.gov/ocr/smartscreen/main.jsf.
+2. You can file a complaint with OCR using the OCR complaint portal at ocrportal.hhs.gov/ocr/smartscreen/main.jsf.

-3. You can file a report with UCare:
+3. You can file a report with UCare in three ways.